GoldbergData/Machine-Learning-Book-Ratings/README.md

 # Machine-Learning-Book-Ratings

-This repository includes code to clean, transform and run recommendation algorithms on the [Book Crossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) data set.
+This repository includes approaches to clean, transform and run recommendation algorithms on the [Book Crossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) data set.

 Algorithms used: